kstenerud/concise-encoding/ce-structure.md

 In a binary floating point number, the exponent represents 2 to the power of the exponent value (for example 7.403 x 2¹⁵).

 Binary floating point is provided mainly to support legacy systems (to ensure that no further rounding occurs when transmitting the values).
-Concise Encoding supports binary floating point values in three types:
+Concise Encoding supports three types of binary floating point values:

  * [16-bit bfloat](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format)
  * [32-bit ieee754 binary](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)